Snake Plants’ resilience to even the most careless gardener is impressive.

 Your pet can have mild to moderate reactions if it eats any part of the plant.

-The toxicity level for pets is low, with animals such as kittens, dogs, or cats likely experiencing ill effects from consuming Saponin.
+The toxicity level for pets is low, with animals and birds, including dogs, cats, or fowls, likely experiencing ill effects from consuming Saponin.

 How is Saponin Harmful?